USS McAnn

 USS McAnn (DE-179) is a retired Cannon-class destroyer escort built for the United States Navy during World War II.
 She served in the Atlantic Ocean and provided escort service against submarine and air attack for Navy vessels and convoys.
-She was transferred to the Brazilian Navy in 1944 and renamed as Comandante Bauru.
+She was transferred to the Brazilian Navy in 1944 and renamed as Bauru.
 She is now a museum ship preserved at the Brazilian Navy Cultural Center in Rio de Janeiro.

 Namesake

 Donald Roy McAnn was born on 23 June 1911 in Rochester, New York.
 He enlisted in the United States Navy on 16 August 1932.
 During the early months of World War II he served on USS Enterprise as a gunner's mate first class.
 On 26 October 1942 U.S. carrier task forces fought a numerically superior Japanese force in the Battle of Santa Cruz Islands.
 During the air battle, he took valuable photographs from an exposed position on the forward port .50 caliber gun mount.
 In addition he rendered assistance to the gun crew and displayed outstanding courage without regard for his own safety.
 While relieving one of the gunners, he was struck by an exploding bomb fragment and fatally wounded.
 He was buried at sea.
 He was posthumously awarded the Navy Cross.